Follow this checklist to achieve perfect Assessment Decision LPACs.

 Fall

-1) If the exit process has not yet commenced at your campus, it is crucial to promptly obtain parental approval for the student's exit.
-Students are required
+1) If the exit process has not been completed at your campus, it is essential to promptly obtain parental approval for the student's exit.
+Students

-to continue participating in their bilingual or ESL program until parental approval for exit has been obtained.
+must continue participating in their bilingual or ESL program until parental approval for exit has been obtained.
+Any permission to reclassify

-* Parental approval of program exit can be obtained in writing, through a documented phone conversation, or by e-mail that is documented in writing and retained.
+* Parental approval of program exit can be obtained in writing, through a documented phone conversation, or by e-mail that is documented in writing and attached.